NATS 2006 Approved Industrial Experience

 Coordinator Vijay Jayasena Opens in new window

-Description This is a "Work Experience" unit, for which no student contribution fee is charged, nor will it consume Student Learning Entitlement (SLE).
+Description This is a "Work Experience" subject, for which no student contribution fee is charged, nor will it consume Student Learning Entitlement (SLE).
 Students are required to obtain at least ten weeks, vocationally relevant, industrial experience during their course of study.
 The aim of this is to provide students with opportunities to apply theoretical concepts to real world situations, assisting their personal and professional development.
-Approved industrial experience aims to provide flexibility for students to pursue areas of interest and to assist in their selection of appropriate elective units in their course and to met the professional accreditation requirements as maybe required in your key program.
+Approved industrial experience aims to provide flexibility for students to pursue areas of interest and to assist in their selection of appropriate elective subjects in their program and to met the professional accreditation requirements as maybe required in your key program.
 Students are required to organise, formalise and validate at least ten weeks of university approved industry experience within an industrial, commercial or government situation during the course of their study.

 Discipline Other Natural And Physical Sciences